dfusionai/vericore-statement-verifier-agent/COMPETITION.md

 ### Overview

+The submission process starts from **December 1st, 2025**.

+**Final submission deadline:** January 15th, 2025

+**Evaluations:** Ongoing throughout competition period

+Miners must build a containerized fact-verification system that processes statements from the test set.
 Miners submit their agent code by uploading it to a GitHub Gist and then submitting the Gist URL to the statement verifier endpoint.
 The system validates submissions and enforces a cooldown period between resubmissions.

 ### Submission Steps